anirudh-20/Multithreaded-Client-Server/README.md

-# OS_Project_Multthread_Client_Server
+# Multithreaded Client & Server
-To develop a multi-threaded proxy server and client.
-The server accepts any URL from the client, fetches output, and returns to the client.
-The client should be able to save the output into an HTML page with an appropriate name.
+A proxy server with multi-threading capabilities bulit using Socket API.The server accepts any URL from the client, fetches output as HTML page, and returns to the client.
+The client saves the output HTML page with an appropriate name.